CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2014-01-31-testing-rake-tasks-with-rspec.markdown

 	- Q1: 2 total answers, 1 of which  is approved.
 	- Q2: 4 total answers, 2 of which are approved.
 	- Q3: 6 total answers, 3 of which are approved.
-- I force set my aggregation counters to 0, since the model counter cache is incrementing the values upon creation.
+- I force my aggregation fields to 0, as counter caches are increasing upon document creation.
 - Just to be sure, I check to see that my test database has the correct number of questions.

 The magic all happens in my last example: